Webcretaire/DiggyRouter/README.md

 $router->setDelimiter('YourDelimiter');
 ````

-If you have a lot of URIs, you can split your routing file linked by one main routing file :
+If you have a lot of URIs, you can split your routes between one main routing file and as many secondary files as you want :

 ````yaml
 # Main routing file